+33 6 52 81 47 39 [email protected] Mon-Fri 08:00-18:00 (CET)

 Check the electrical load and ensure that the sensors do not exceed the 10 Amp maximum.
 Check the tightness of electrical connections along the.
 The electrical breaker box, also known as a distribution panel or load center, is the heart of your home's electrical system.
 Test the Circuit When devices in your new box don't work, you start by testing the circuit.
 This also helps keep your family safe.

-• Home swimming pool electrical control box
+• Home electrical distribution box protected from cement

 Need Product Pricing?